objectiv/objectiv-analytics/backend/objectiv_backend/snowplow/docs/gcp.md

   load_tstamp
 FROM `project.snowplow.events_copy`;
 ```
-6. Now select `Save results as BigQuery table`, and save the data as a new table in the current dataset called `events`.
-7. Restart the Snowplow bigquery streamloader
+5. Restart the Snowplow bigquery streamloader
-8. Verify new events end up in the `events` table
+6. Verify new events end up in the `events` table, and check the failed-inserts PubSub topic
-9. Remove `events_copy`
+7. Remove `events_copy`